rsmath/Digit-Recognizer/README.md

 - layer_dims = None
 - iterations = 3000
 - learning_rate = 0.075
+- mini_batch_size = 1024
 - print_cost = False

 All these variables can be passed in by the user, or left empty if the user wishes to use the values set in this project.

+**I have implemented mini batch gradient descent and Adam Optimization algorithm in this project.
+Therefore, in just under 20 iterations, the model learns wonderfully.**

-(*Note it is highly recommended that the iterations value is passed to be a number under 1000, as it takes really long for the model to train given that libraries such as pytorch and tensorflow are not used.
+(*Note it is highly recommended that the iterations value is passed to be a number under 50, as it takes really long for the model to train given that libraries such as pytorch and tensorflow are not used.
 The set value of 3000 was initially set as it was in the deep learning course.*)